bohdanmartines/bohdanmartines.github.io/_posts/2023-05-07-solve-medium-leetcode-problem.md

 |    abcde     |       abcd        |             4              |

 ## Solution
-An easy way to address this is to split the task into two steps:
+An obvious way to address this is to split the task into two steps:
-1. Find all possible substrings for a given string
+1. Find all possible substrings for a given string.
+Filter out those that have repeated letters.
-2. For each of the substrings, check if it has repeating characters and if its length is greater than the length of the current longest substring
+2. For each of the substrings, find its length.
+Return the biggest length

+This sounds simple enough, doesn't it?
-To start with, let's create a skeleton for the methods and invoke them.
+Next thing, let's create a skeleton for the methods and invoke them.
 This will give you an idea about the algorithm.

 ```java
 public class Solution {